We’ll help you track down the best finance deal for your HMO rental property

-However, some local councils ask landlords to arrange licenses for smaller HMOs that do not meet these criteria.
+However, some local councils ask landlords to arrange licences for smaller HMOs that do not meet these criteria.
 It’s always a good idea to check what the requirements are in your local area before committing to an investment.

-HMO licenses will only be issued if:
+HMO licences will only be issued if: